dokipen3d/cpplox/README.md

 benefits of recursive wrapper vs using pointers.
 - its a lot easier to serialize as the wrapper is now and index into a vector of expression nodes. granted its whole program vector right now but if we ever split it up into more granular mappings between vectors->statements, for example, it becomes easier to serialize individual components.

+drawbacks?
+variant has to have all types known up front so no extending by user (unless you expose a template to ingest new types). actually I quite like the explicit grouping of types, especially for a grammer like this as it removes any chance for missing something.

+style things I liked....
+- trailing return types so headers have all functions lined up. you can sort by bool, void and auto then sort the autos by the right hand side.
+- wish there was a clang format for aligning trainign return types on the right

+cant have a combined visitor that can visit multiple variants that share monostate as you cant override the function for both